 You may try to do a quick analysis of any popular website.
 This will help you to understand the main principles and parameters of the GTmetrix tool.
 Just in a few seconds, you will get the following results:

-But, please, mind the geographic location of your check.
+But, please, mind the geographic location of your test check.
 If the server is far from your target region, you must understand that the page load speed rate may be quite distorted.
 So you had better pay more attention to the recommendations indicated in the service than to the same rate.

 Another popular service that allows testing your website speed — tools.pingdom.com.
-Its great benefit is that it shows the location of the server used for the check.
+Its great benefit is that it shows the location of the server used for the test check.
 Wherever possible, it is recommended to choose the closest country to the target region where you plan to promote your web project.

 You can simultaneously test your website speed in both tools and compare the received recommendations to a more detailed analysis.

 How to Increase the Loading Speed of a Website or an Online Store

 As the high-speed Internet becomes more accessible both on PC and mobile devices, Internet users continue to grow.
 However, there are still some websites that work slowly.

 Concerning online stores, the main problem is that an entrepreneur can launch an appealing and convenient website, but many buyers will leave it because of its slow work.
 According to some data, even a 1-2 second delay can significantly impact the revenue.